-If you travel enough, you’ll be thankful to have some protein-packed snacks —ideal for traveling — to bring along.
+If you travel enough, you’ll be thankful to have some snacks —ideal for traveling to bring along.

 1. Puppy Chow

-If you have a sweet tooth, consider whipping up a batch of protein-packed puppy chow.
-Not only is it easy to make in large batches,— meaning you can set some aside for later — it can also be sealed away in an airtight bag to maintain maximum freshness for days or even weeks.
-The recipe is super simple, requiring only three cups of Chex mix, six tablespoons of chocolate peanut butter and one scoop of your favorite whey protein powder.
-Not only is this snack tasty, but it packs a hefty 14.2 grams of protein per serving.
+If you have a sweet tooth, consider whipping up a batch of puppy chow.
+Not only is it easy to make in large batches meaning you can set some aside for later. it can also be sealed away in an airtight bag to maintain maximum freshness for days or even weeks.
+The recipe is super simple, requiring only three cups of Chex mix, six tablespoons of chocolate peanut butter and one scoop of your favorite whey powder.
+Not only is this snack tasty, but it packs a hefty 14.2 grams per serving.

 2. Roasted Chickpeas

-If you’re feeling creative and want to do a little baking, think about whipping up homemade protein bars to take on your next trip.
-With this snack, you can control your intake of protein while also managing the ingredients and flavors you use.
-Most recipes are delicious, with tasty ingredients like chunky peanut butter, honey, vanilla whey protein and old-fashioned rolled oats.
+If you’re feeling creative and want to do a little baking, think about whipping up homemade bars to take on your next trip.
+With this snack, you can control your intake while also managing the ingredients and flavors you use.
+Most recipes are delicious, with tasty ingredients like chunky peanut butter, honey, vanilla whey powder and old-fashioned rolled oats.
 For this simple no-bake recipe, you can combine all the ingredients and let it settle on a pan.

 5. Mixed Nuts

-Mixed nuts are a delicious and simple way to meet your daily recommended dose of protein.
+Mixed nuts are a delicious and simple way to meet your daily recommended dose.
 Next time you pack for a trip, throw together a combo of your favorite nuts and maybe some tasty dried fruit.
-This recipe calls for favorites like almonds, cashews, and peanuts, which are higher in protein than other nut alternatives.
+This recipe calls for favorites like almonds, cashews, and peanuts, which are higher than other nut alternatives.
 If you already have varying nuts in your pantry, this snack practically makes itself!

-Are you looking for a travel-friendly breakfast without all the sugar and calories?
-These protein-packed muffins are super tasty and can easily tuck away for later— like when you’re stuck in a plane and the stewardess is MIA.
-This muffin recipe calls for ingredients like whole wheat flour, vanilla protein powder, cinnamon, bananas, and peanut butter.
+Are you looking for a travel-friendly breakfast without all the sugar?
+These muffins are super tasty and can easily tuck away for later— like when you’re stuck in a plane and the stewardess.
+This muffin recipe calls for ingredients like whole wheat flour, vanilla powder, cinnamon, bananas, and peanut butter.
 Once mixed, the combination is placed in a coated muffin pan and baked for 15 to 20 minutes at 375 degrees.

 7. Pumpkin Seeds

-Often mistaken as a Halloween-centric snack, pumpkin seeds make an all-year protein-rich alternative.
-You can find bags of pumpkin seeds at most supermarkets,or you can opt for pumpkin seed bars typically packed with fiber, protein and antioxidants.
-You can purchase or with a few ingredients you can make your own pumpkin seed bars at home prior to your travel.
+Often mistaken as a Halloween-centric snack, pumpkin seeds make an all-year alternative.
+You can find bags of pumpkin seeds at most supermarkets or you can opt for pumpkin seed typically packed with fiber.
+You can purchase or with a few ingredients you can make your own pumpkin seed at home prior to your travel.